 Six of the tips focus on creating the right processes to respond to requests from decision-makers, which ideally build on the lessons learned from those with rich experience in finding, contextualizing, packaging and sharing research evidence for decision-makers while adapting these lessons learned to the new context created by COVID-19:

 - Start your response to any evidence request by reviewing the guide to key COVID-19 evidence sources to make the most of what little time you or your staff have to find evidence to inform a particular decision

-- When you can’t find a recently prepared, high quality product to respond to a request, consider building on an existing product (e.g., updating the search or undertaking steps, like quality appraisal, that were missed), waiting for a product that is already being prepared by another group (and has already been registered on one of the websites listed in the guide), or working with an experienced team to fill the gap with a new evidence synthesis, technology assessment or guideline (and if you don’t have access to an experienced team to commission a new product, check out our tips for researchers)
+- When you can’t find a recently prepared, high quality product to respond to a request, consider building on an existing product (e.g., updating the search or undertaking steps, like quality appraisal, that were missed), waiting for a product that is already being prepared by another group (and has already been registered on one of the websites listed in the guide), or working with an experienced team to fill the gap with a new evidence synthesis, technology assessment or guideline (and if you don’t have access to an experienced team to commission a new product, check out our interactive flow diagram of resources for researchers)

 - Contextualize the best available research evidence by engaging local experts in interpreting what it means for your context (and don’t just rely on them as a substitute for finding and using the best available research evidence)

 - Package the research evidence in ways that can be easily understood and used by different types of decision-makers (e.g., using a grade-entry format that provides a bottom-line message followed by more detail for those who want to know more), in different languages, and in the limited time that they have available (and don’t assume that they have the time, inclination or capacity to make sense of long technical reports)